Saint Alphonsus Medical Group - Mulvaney Neurology

 About The Site

-St. Alphonsus is a regional stroke center and therefore a busy hospital.
-The Neurology service evaluates and makes decisions regarding intravenous and intra-arterial TPA administration.
+Saint Alphonsus is a regional stroke center and therefore a busy hospital.
+The Neurology service evaluates and makes decisions regarding intravenous TPA administration.
 There is a monthly stroke case review conference on the third Wed morning of every month that is very educational to attend where all TPA cases are reviewed.

 The outpatient neurology experience allows you to see a variety of adult and some pediatric neurological disorders.
 Dr. Whitesell does travel to Nampa, ID for an outreach clinic 1-2 Weds per month.
 Dr. Whitesell also goes to the Elks Rehab hospital in Boise for an ALS clinic and MDA (Muscular Dystrophy Association) two days per month.
 You will have the opportunity to also attend these clinics or arrangements can be made for you to be assigned to an Epileptologist, Neurosurgeon, or a Pediatric Neurologist.
 Please discuss this with Dr. Whitesell on your first day so that these rotations can be organized to try to satisfy your interests.